kubernetes/website/content/en/docs/concepts/workloads/pods/init-containers.md

 You can specify init containers in the Pod specification alongside the `containers` array (which describes app containers).

-In Kubernetes, a [sidecar container](/docs/concepts/workloads/pods/sidecar-containers/) is a container that starts before the main application container and _continues to run_.
+In Kubernetes, a [init container](/docs/concepts/workloads/pods/init-containers/) is a container that starts before the main application container and _continues to run_.
 This document is about init containers: containers that run to completion during Pod initialization.